Get insider access

 No

-You can connect these headphones to Bluetooth-enabled PCs with full audio and mic compatibility, but that's it.
+You can connect these headphones to Bluetooth-enabled PCs and use their audio and mic capabilities simultaneously, but you can't connect them to your PC any other way.

 Connectivity